Princesseuh/princesseuh.dev/wiki/computers/swedishkeyboard/swedishkeyboard.md

 - `Mode_switch+a` = å
 - `Mode_switch+Shift+a` = Å

-`Mode_switch` is most of the time `AltGr` but it's a actually bit more complicated than that, I recommend reading the documentation about it as it is outside way outside of the scope of this page. `AltGr` being a not so reachable key, we will remap it to left `Alt` using the following import:
+`Mode_switch` is most of the time `AltGr` but it's a actually bit more complicated than that, I recommend reading the documentation about it as it is fairly outside of the scope of this page. `AltGr` being a not so reachable key, we will remap it to left `Alt` using the following import:

 `include "level3(lalt_switch)"`

 And that's it for the layout file!
-This isn't needed on Sway with Wayland but if you were using let's say GNOME with Xorg, you would also need to add the keyboard layout to the following file `/usr/share/X11/xkb/rules/evdev.xml` otherwise it won't appear in the graphical tools for choosing your layouts
+This isn't needed on Sway with Wayland but if you were using let's say GNOME with Xorg, you would also need to add the keyboard layout to the following files: `/usr/share/X11/xkb/rules/evdev.xml` and `/usr/share/X11/xkb/rules/evdev.lst` otherwise it won't appear in the graphical tools for choosing your layouts

 ## Using the layout on Sway